tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 hashing the previous transcript hash together with the current ExtendedKeyUpdate(key_update_request) and ExtendedKeyUpdate(key_update_response) messages.
-This binds any encapsulation ciphertexts used in PQ/T hybrid or post-quantum key exchanges to the IKM and cryptographically binds the newly derived secrets to the original handshake transcript, all prior EKU exchanges, and the current EKU exchange, and
+This binds any encapsulation ciphertext and public key used in PQ/T hybrid or post-quantum key exchanges to the IKM and cryptographically binds the newly derived secrets to the original handshake transcript, all prior EKU exchanges, and the current EKU exchange, and